 It uses the latest technology to develop solutions that allow people to engage in their health.
 Whether practices support the clinical, operational, or financial areas of any health system, Cerner’s tools are developed to serve today and help think for the future.

-Cerner Corp. telehealth supports its clients by presenting the data that helps them make mindful decisions for managing operations better and providing clinicians data that they need to deliver more innovative care.
+Cerner Corp. telehealth supports its clients by presenting the data that helps them make mindful decisions for managing operations better and by providing clinicians with data that they need to deliver more innovative care.

 Cerner aims to relentlessly explore breakthrough inventions that will shape the future of healthcare.

 How does Cerner EHR Telehealth Work?